-Features: The controller may request the capabilities of a switch by sending a features request; the switch must respond with a features reply that specifies the capabilities of the switch.
+Features: The controller may request the identity and the basic capabilities of a switch by sending a features request; the switch must respond with a features reply that specifies the identity and basic capabilities of the switch.
 This is commonly performed upon establishment of the OpenFlow channel.